CDAT/cdms/docs/source/manual/cdms_2.rst

    :align: left

     "Variable", "``tvar = var[ i:j, m:n]``", "Read a slice of data from the file or dataset, resulting in a transient variable.
-Singleton dimensions are 'squeezed' out.
-Data is returned in the physical ordering defined in the dataset.
-The forms of the slice operator are listed in `Variable Slice Operators <#table-variable-slice-operators>`_ "
+        * Singleton dimensions are 'squeezed' out.
+        * Data is returned in the physical ordering defined in the dataset.
+        * The forms of the slice operator are listed in `Variable Slice Operators <#table-variable-slice-operators>`_ " "None", "``var[ i:j, m:n] = array``", "Write a slice of data to the external dataset.
-    "None", "``var[ i:j, m:n] = array``", "Write a slice of data to the external dataset.
-The forms of the slice operator are listed in `Result Entry Methods <#table-resultentry-methods>`_ .
+        * The forms of the slice operator are listed in `Result Entry Methods <#table-resultentry-methods>`_ .
 (Variables in CdmsFiles only)"
     "Variable", "``tvar = var(selector)``", "Calling a variable as a function reads the region of data defined by the selector.
-The result is a transient variable, unless raw=1 keyword is specified.
-See 'Selectors'."
+        * The result is a transient variable, unless raw=1 keyword is specified.
+        * See `Selectors' <#selectors>`_ ."
     "None", "``assignValue(Array ar)``", "Write the entire data array.
 Equivalent to ``var[:] = ar``.
 (Variables in CdmsFiles only)."
     "Variable", "``astype(typecode)``", "Cast the variable to a new datatype.
-Typecodes are as for MV, MV2, and Numpy modules."
+        * Typecodes are as for MV, MV2, and Numpy modules."
-    "Variable", "``clone(copyData=1)``", "Return a copy of a transient variable."
+    "Variable", "``clone(copyData=1)``", "Return a copy of a transient variable.
-    ,,"If copyData is 1 (the default) the variable data is copied as well.
-If copyData is 0, the result transient variable shares the original transient variables data array."
+        * If copyData is 1 (the default) the variable data is copied as well.
+        * If copyData is 0, the result transient variable shares the original transient variables data array."
     "Transient Variable", "``crossSectionRegrid(newLevel, newLatitude, method='log', missing=None, order=None)``", "Return a lat/level vertical cross-section regridded to a new set of latitudes newLatitude and levels newLevel.
-The variable should be a function of latitude, level, and (optionally) time."
+        * The variable should be a function of latitude, level, and (optionally) time.
-    ,,"* ``newLevel`` is an axis of the result pressure levels."
+        * ``newLevel`` is an axis of the result pressure levels.
-    ,,"* ``newLatitude`` is an axis of the result latitudes."
+        * ``newLatitude`` is an axis of the result latitudes.
-    ,,"* ``method`` is optional, either 'log' to interpolate in the log of pressure (default), or 'linear' for linear interpolation."
+        * ``method`` is optional, either 'log' to interpolate in the log of pressure (default), or 'linear' for linear interpolation.
-    ,,"* ``missing`` is a missing data value.
-The default is ``var.getMissing()``" ,,"* ``order`` is an order string such as 'tzy' or 'zy'.
-The default is ``var.getOrder()``."
+        * ``missing`` is a missing data value.
+The default is ``var.getMissing()``
+        * ``order`` is an order string such as 'tzy' or 'zy'.
+The default is ``var.getOrder()``.
-    ,,"*See also:* ``regrid``, ``pressureRegrid``."
+        * See also: ``regrid``, ``pressureRegrid``."
-    "Axis", "``getAxis(n)``", "Get the n-th axis."
+    "Axis", "``getAxis(n)``", "Get the n-th axis.
-    ,,"``n`` is an integer."
+        * ``n`` is an integer."
     "List", "``getAxisIds()``", "Get a list of axis identifiers."
     "Integer", "``getAxisIndex(axis_spec)``", "Return the index of the axis specificed by axis\_spec.
-Return -1 if no match."
+Return -1 if no match.
-    ,,"``axis_spec`` is a specification as defined for getAxisList" "List", "``getAxisList(axes=None, omit=None, order=None)``", "Get an ordered list of axis objects in the domain of the variable."
+        * ``axis_spec`` is a specification as defined for getAxisList" "List", "``getAxisList(axes=None, omit=None, order=None)``", "Get an ordered list of axis objects in the domain of the variable.
-    ,,"If ``axes`` is not ``None``, include only certain axes.
+        * If ``axes`` is not ``None``, include only certain axes.
 Otherwise axes is a list of specifications as described below.
-Axes are returned in the order specified unless the order keyword is given."
+Axes are returned in the order specified unless the order keyword is given.
-    ,,"If ``omit`` is not ``None``, omit those specified by an integer dimension number.
-Otherwise omit is a list of specifications as described below."
+        * If ``omit`` is not ``None``, omit those specified by an integer dimension number.
+Otherwise omit is a list of specifications as described below.
-    ,,"``order`` is an optional string determining the output order."
+        * ``order`` is an optional string determining the output order.
-    ,,"Specifications for the axes or omit keywords are a list, each element having one of the following forms:"
+      Specifications for the axes or omit keywords are a list, each element having one of the following forms:
-    ,,"*  an integer dimension index, starting at 0."
+        * an integer dimension index, starting at 0.
-    ,,"*  a string representing an axis id or one of the strings 'time', 'latitude', 'lat', 'longitude', 'lon', 'lev' or 'level'."
+        * a string representing an axis id or one of the strings 'time', 'latitude', 'lat', 'longitude', 'lon', 'lev' or 'level'.
-    ,,"*  a function that takes an axis as an argument and returns a value.
-If the value returned is true, the axis matches."
+        * a function that takes an axis as an argument and returns a value.
+If the value returned is true, the axis matches.
-    ,,"*  an axis object; will match if it is the same object as axis."
+        *  an axis object; will match if it is the same object as axis.
-    ,,"``order`` can be a string containing the characters t,x,y,z, or * ."
+        * ``order`` can be a string containing the characters t,x,y,z, or * .
-    ,,"If a dash ('-') is given, any elements of the result not chosen otherwise are filled in from left to right with remaining candidates."
+        * If a dash ('-') is given, any elements of the result not chosen otherwise are filled in from left to right with remaining candidates."
     "List", "``getAxisListIndex(axes=None, omit=None, order=None)``", "Return a list of indices of axis objects.
 Arguments are as for getAxisList."
     "List", "``getDomain()``", "Get the domain.
-Each element of the list is itself a tuple of the form ``(axis,start,length,tru e_length)`` where axis is an axis object, start is the start index of the domain relative to the axis object, length is the length of the axis, and true\_length is the actual number of (defined) points in the domain. *See also:* ``getAxisList``."
+      Each element of the list is itself a tuple of the form ``(axis,start,length,tru e_length)``
+        * where axis is an axis object,
+        * start is the start index of the domain relative to the axis object,
+        * length is the length of the axis, and true\_length is the actual number of (defined) points in the domain.
+       * See also: ``getAxisList``."
     "Horizontal-Grid", "``getGrid()``", "Return the associated grid, or ``None`` if the variable is not gridded."
     "Axis", "``getLatitude()``", "Get the latitude axis, or ``None`` if not found."
     "Axis", "``getLevel()``", "Get the vertical level axis, or ``None`` if not found."
     "Axis", "``getLongitude()``", "Get the longitude axis, or ``None`` if not found."
-    "Various", "``getMissing()``", "Get the missing data value, or ``None`` if not found."
+    "Various", "``getMissing()``", "Get the missing data value, or ``None`` if not found.
-    ,, "String ``getOrder()`` Get the order string of a spatio-temporal variable.
-The order string specifies the physical ordering of the data.
-It is a string of characters with length equal to the rank of the variable, indicating the order of the variable's time, level, latitude, and/or longitude axes.
-Each character is one of:"
+       String ``getOrder()`` Get the order string of a spatio-temporal variable.
+        * The order string specifies the physical ordering of the data.
+        * It is a string of characters with length equal to the rank of the variable, indicating the order of the variable's time, level, latitude, and/or longitude axes.
-    ,, "*  't': time"
+       Each character is one of:
+        * 't': time
-    ,, "*  'z': vertical level"
+        * 'z': vertical level
-    ,, "*  'y': latitude"
-    ,, "*  'x': longitude"
+        * 'y': latitude
+        * 'x': longitude
-    ,, "*  '-': the axis is not spatio-temporal."
+        * '-': the axis is not spatio-temporal.
-    ,, "**Example:**"
+        **Example:**
-    ,, "A variable with ordering 'tzyx' is 4-dimensional, where the ordering of axes is (time, level, latitude, longitude)."
+        * A variable with ordering 'tzyx' is 4-dimensional, where the ordering of axes is (time, level, latitude, longitude).

-    ,, "**Note:** The order string is of the form required for the order argument of a regridder function."
+      **Note:** The order string is of the form required for the order argument of a regridder function.
-    ,,"``intervals`` is a list of scalars, 2-tuples representing [i,j), slices, and/or Ellipses.
-If no ``argument(s)`` are present, all file paths associated with the variable are returned."
+        * ``intervals`` is a list of scalars, 2-tuples representing [i,j), slices, and/or Ellipses.
+        * If no ``argument(s)`` are present, all file paths associated with the variable are returned.
-    ,," Returns a list of tuples of the form (path,slicetuple), where path is the path of a file, and slicetuple is itself a tuple of slices, of the same length as the rank of the variable, representing the portion of the variable in the file corresponding to intervals."
+        * Returns a list of tuples of the form (path,slicetuple), where path is the path of a file, and slicetuple is itself a tuple of slices, of the same length as the rank of the variable, representing the portion of the variable in the file corresponding to intervals.
-    ,, "**Note:** This function is not defined for transient variables."
+      **Note:** This function is not defined for transient variables."
     "Axis", "``getTime()``", "Get the time axis, or ``None`` if not found."
     "List", "``getPaths(*intervals)``", "Get the file paths associated with the index region specified by intervals."
     "Integer", "``len(var)``", "The length of the first dimension of the variable.
 If the variable is zero-dimensional (scalar), a length of 0 is returned."